iquety/application/docs-src/en/12-pubsub-receiving-events.md

     public function handleEvent(Event $event): void
     {
         if ($event instanceof UserRegistered) {
-            // ...
+            // Here we implement the routine that
-            // routine that creates a new user in the database
+            // creates a new user in the database

             return;
         }

         if ($event instanceof UserEmailChanged) {
-            // ...
+            // Here we implement the routine that updates
-            // routine that updates the email of an existing user in the database }
+            // the email of an existing user in the database }
     }